RE35E/TurboClean_Carwash_DB/README.md

 # TurboClean Carwash Database System

 This project is a relational database designed for **TurboClean**, a fictional carwash business based in Cape Town, developed as part of an academic assignment.
 The SQL system models the business’s operational and data needs with a focus on improving efficiency, reducing redundancy, and supporting managerial decision-making.
+Developed using Oracle SQL Developer as part of an academic assignment.

 ## Project Context